 Amenities on Trains from Genoa to Milan

 Frecciabianca and Intercity trains are the lowest-tier Alta Velocità trains, faster and with more amenities than Regionale trains.
 These trains include 1st-class and 2nd-class air-conditioned cars with individual power outlets.
-First-class tickets include a complimentary drink and newspaper, and all trains have either a snacks and drinks service and/or a café car.
+First-class tickets include a complimentary drink and newspaper, and all trains have either snack and drink service and/or a café car.

 Genoa and Milan Train Stations

 Genoa’s main train station is called Genova Piazza Principe, though it is also known as Genova Principe or Porta Principe.
-This is the city’s historic central station, and has stops for the its major bus routes and the Principe Metro (subway) stop nearby, which connect the station to the port where cruise ships dock.
+This is the city’s historic central station, and has stops for major bus routes and the Principe Metro (subway) stop nearby, which connects the station to the port where cruise ships dock.

-Milan's main station, Milano Centrale, is also a local transportation hub for buses and trams and has a Metro (subway) stop in a lower level of the station.
+Milan's main station, Milano Centrale, is also a local transportation hub for buses and trams, and also has a Metro (subway) stop in a lower level of the station.